aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shape/signatureline/_index.md

 linktitle: SignatureLine
 articleTitle: SignatureLine
 second_title: Aspose.Words for .NET
-description: Shape SignatureLine property.
-Gets SignatureLine object if the shape is a signature line.
-Returns null otherwise in C#.
+description: Discover how to access the SignatureLine object for your shapes.
+Easily identify signature lines and enhance your document's professionalism!
 type: docs
 weight: 170
 url: /net/aspose.words.drawing/shape/signatureline/